-My name is Jonas Sandbrink, and I'm the Trinity College Junior Common Room (JCR) president for the academic year 2018/19.
+My name is Caro von Lampe, and I'm the Trinity College Junior Common Room (JCR) President for the academic year 2021/22.
 The JCR is the community of undergraduate students at Trinity.
-We organise events like karaoke nights, Big Organised Parties (BOPs), and pub quizzes; but more importantly the JCR committee represents the views of our student body to the College's governing body.
+We organise social events like karaoke nights, BOPs (Big Organised Parties), pub quizzes and more.
+But more importantly, the JCR committee represents the views of our student body to the College's governing body and the wider University.
+Together with (or, if necessary, against) College, we work to improve Trinity wherever we can.

-I am a second-year medic and my interests include public health and epidemiology.
-As a student from Berlin, I know the struggles of living (fairly) far from home and in a foreign country, but good news: I have found an amazing new home at Trinity.
+I am a second-year PPE student, focusing mainly on ethics and political theory.
+As a student from Berlin, I know the struggles of living (fairly) far from home and in a foreign country, but good news: I've found an amazing new home at Trinity.

-Trinity is located right at the centre of Oxford, it has gorgeous lawns and serves fantastic food, studying here truly offers so many opportunities for you to pursue any of your interests.
-Next to getting involved with organising student life as JCR president, over the past year I've had a great time rowing for Trinity College Boat Club.
+Trinity is located right in the centre of Oxford, it has gorgeous lawns and serves fantastic food.
+Studying here truly offers so many opportunities for you to pursue any of your interests.
+Next to getting involved with organising student life as JCR President, over the past year I've had a great time rowing for Trinity College Boat Club.
 It was a fantastic way to meet a diverse bunch of people from all year groups at Trinity.
 Even though I had not done any rowing before, it was great to see myself and the team improving quickly, especially over the first few weeks of training.
 I'd definitely recommend anyone to give it a try!
+But if rowing's not your thing at all, don't worry - Trinity has lots of student-run sports teams, from basketball to croquet.
+And even if you want to start a new team, you'll always find people to join you!

-Aside from rowing, you will also hear me blasting Green Day and Nirvana from our well-stocked gym.
-Besides the many sports teams in Trinity, we also have lots of opportunities for the more artistically talented among us (I am very jealous).
-We have a chapel choir, student orchestra, and there are many opportunities to get involved in organising our annual Arts Week, which is well known around Oxford.
+Besides the many sports teams in Trinity, we also have lots of opportunities for the more artistically talented among us - we have a chapel choir, a Music Society that organizes termly gig nights, and there are many opportunities to get involved in organising our annual Arts Week, which is well known around Oxford.
+The Garden Play on the lawns, organised annually by the Trinity Players, is another highlight that's not to be missed!

-I fell in love with Trinity while playing darts in our lovely beer cellar; experiencing Christmas dinner in our historic hall and listening to Christmas carols sung by our chapel choir.
-Whether you are at a JCR meeting, the weekly welfare tea, debates or plays organised by our wide range of societies you, like me, will be a part of our welcoming community.
-Our community of diverse students and superb staff is what makes Trinity College.
+What I love about Trinity is that it immediately felt like home.
+Everyone you meet - from the porters and staff to tutors and students - is open, welcoming, and friendly.
+Whether you're settling in for a long night of work, or looking to relax and unwind, you'll find someone to join you.
+My personal highlights include foosball in our beer cellar, Christmas dinner in our historic hall and spending days on the lawns with friends.
+Whether you are at a JCR meeting, the weekly welfare tea, debates, or plays organised by our wide range of societies you, like me, will be a part of our welcoming community.
+Our community of diverse students and superb staff truly is what makes Trinity College.

-I hope the following pages will give you some impression of student life at Trinity and encourage you to join this unique community!
+I hope the following pages can give you some impression of what it's like to be a Trinity student and encourage you to join this unique community!